 Santa Apolónia station, a 10-minute drive from the hotel, serves CP trains to major Portuguese cities such as Oporto, Coimbra, Aveiro and Faro.

 The hotel is well served by public transport and there’s plenty to explore on foot in Memmo Alfama’s neighbourhood, so you may not need your own set of wheels.
 If you’re planning on exploring further afield, the hotel is an easy drive from the cathedral square; go along the left side of the cathedral and take the second street on the right, Travessa das Merceeiras: Memmo Alfama is at the very end of the cobbled alley.
-Public parking near the hotel costs €15 a day including valet parking; it’s best to drop your bags off at the hotel first.
+Public parking near the hotel costs €15 a day including valet parking (from 9am to 5pm); it’s best to drop your bags off at the hotel first.